Comparing Airlines to Corporate / Charter

 Corporate / Charter

-Many companies pay based on hours flown or they might pay based on a salary, it just depends.
+Some companies pay based on hours flown or they might pay based on a salary, it just depends.
 If you are a part of the first group, you must be in the aircraft flying in order to make money.
-NOTE: In the current market, companies are giving all kinds of bonuses, offering quick upgrades and even preferred basing or home basing.

 Summary